Just like their self-published counterparts, a traditionally published author has much to do besides writing

-Last week I pointed out that self-published authors need to be entrepreneurs and listed what that entailed.
-The reality is that traditional published authors need to adopt this same mindset, being entrepreneurial as well.
+In the last post, I pointed out that self-published authors need to be entrepreneurs and listed what that entailed.
+The reality is that a traditionally published author needs to adopt this same mindset, being entrepreneurial as well.

 A given requirement is writing a great book.

 The next step is finding an agent, who will find a publisher.
 To get the attention of both, many writers first hire—and pay—a developmental editor, copyeditor, and proofreader to help them make their work the best it can be before the agent or publisher even sees it.